Ad5001/CommandBlocks/README.md

 # CommandBlocks
 CommandBlocks for ImagicalMine !
-This plugin has been originally started by @Himber but I have retaken the lead of the development !
+This plugin has been originally started by @HimberslabHD but I have retaken the lead of the development and 99% rewrited it !